Norden bombsight: Espionage

-In spite of the security precautions, the entire Norden system had been passed to the Germans before the war started.
+Despite the security precautions, the entire Norden system had been passed to the Germans before the war started.
 Herman W. Lang, a German spy, had been employed by the Carl L. Norden Company.
 During a visit to Germany in 1938, Lang conferred with German military authorities and reconstructed plans of the confidential materials from memory.
 In 1941, Lang, along with the 32 other German agents of the Duquesne Spy Ring, was arrested by the FBI and convicted in the largest espionage prosecution in U.S. history.
 He received a sentence of 18 years in prison on espionage charges and a two-year concurrent sentence under the Foreign Agents Registration Act.

 German instruments were fairly similar to the Norden, even before World War II.
 A similar set of gyroscopes provided a stabilized platform for the bombardier to sight through, although the complex interaction between the bombsight and autopilot was not used.
 The Carl Zeiss Lotfernrohr 7, or Lotfe 7, was an advanced mechanical system similar to the Norden bombsight, although in form it was more similar to the Sperry S-1.
 It started replacing the simpler Lotfernrohr 3 and BZG 2 in 1942, and emerged as the primary late-war bombsight used in most Luftwaffe level bombers.
 The use of the autopilot allowed single-handed operation, and was key to bombing use of the single-crewed Arado Ar 234.

+Japanese forces captured examples of the Norden, primarily from North American B-25 Mitchell bombers.
+They developed a simplified and more compact version known as the Type 4 Automatic Bombing Sight, but found it too complex to mass produce.
+Further development led to the Type 1 Model 2 Automatic Bombing Sight which began limited production just before the end of the war.
+Approximately 20 were in service at the end of the war.